ClintMulligan/subset-sum-finder/README.md

 5. Use the command "npm start"

 The program will run in the terminal, asking you for a set of integers and target sum.

-Note: Be sure the list of integers are number-comma... no trailing comma.
+Note: Be sure the list of integers is in similair format number comma number comma... no trailing comma.

-You may use negatives, zero, duplicates and unordered.
+You may use positives, signed negatives, zeroes, duplicates and be unordered.
 (The array is sorted before processing math)